nathan-rsnt/nathan-rsnt/README.md

 ## About Me

 I am a Software Engineer with a passion for Cyber Security.
-I love working on projects that allow me apply my kwnoledge writting software and hacking.
+I love working on projects that allow me apply my knowledge writting software and hacking.

 - 🔭 I’m currently working on a pentesting automation tool as a last project for my Computer Science degree.
 - 🌱 I’m currently learning C++.